By Ben Hayward | Spanish Football Writer

 Vicente del Bosque's much-maligned double pivot was abandoned in Alonso's absence, the Real Madrid midfielder recovering from surgery on a groin injury which will leave him sidelined for around two months.
 But instead of suffering without one of the world's finest footballers, Spain shone and it remains something of a mystery how they didn't have more to show for their dominance than just a 2-1 win courtesy of a Diego Lugano own goal and Roberto Soldado's smart finish.

 There was more fluidity in the football, better link-up play and a natural balance in the team; Xavi, Andres Iniesta and Sergio Busquets already form the game's most magnificent midfield at Barcelona and on Sunday they showed they do not need Alonso.
 Nor, it seems, do Spain.

 The roles were clear: Xavi made the Spain side tick with a masterclass of passing and recycling of possession in midfield; Iniesta skipped past players with grace and ease, orchestrating many moves with his silky skills and close control; Busquets was perfectly positioned to break up attacks, begin new ones and feed his team-mates with intelligent and dynamic distribution in tight spaces.
 Together at Barca, the three have been doing this since Pep Guardiola promoted Sergio to the first team in 2008.
-The understanding of roles is total and ahead of those three, with Cesc Fabregas dropping deeper to combine and connect, Pedro's pace offering an altogether different threat and Roberto Soldado slotting seamlessly into the side and some clever link-up play of his own, Alonso was not missed at all on Sunday.
+The understanding of roles is total and ahead of those three, with Cesc Fabregas dropping deeper to combine and connect, Pedro's pace offering an altogether different threat and Roberto Soldado slotting seamlessly into the side with a fine finish and some clever link-up play of his own, Alonso was not missed at all on Sunday.